-$^{^\}dagger$ Univ Rennes & IUF, CNRS, IRMAR - UMR 6625, F-35000 Rennes, France. luis-miguel.rodrigues@univ-rennes1.fr.
-Research of LMR was partially supported by the city of Rennes.
+[‡]University of Rennes and IUF, CNRS, IRMAR-UMR 6625, F-35000 Rennes, France (luis-miguel. rodrigues@univ-rennes1.fr).

-1While most of this work is restricted to dimension one, we also discuss in Section 3 how ideas therein extend to multidimensional settings.
+1While most of this work is restricted to dimension one, we also discuss in section 4 how ideas therein extend to multidimensional settings.